Bridger Bowl Overview

 Despite its size and popularity, Bridger isn’t a member of any pass alliances like IKON or EPIC.
 This could change in the future, especially with the Indy Pass counting a few other independent Montana ski hills like Red Lodge and Snowbowl as members.
 However, most season pass holders at Bridger are diehard fans not keen to spend their time on any other mountain, so the popularity of such a pass alliance could be limited.

-Eating Out at Bridger Bowl
+Eating Out in Bridger Bowl

 In keeping with the ski bum aesthetic, Bridger Bowl’s dining scene is simple, to say the least.
 A sizable portion of Bridger’s patrons prefer a bagged lunch on the lift so as not to lose out on precious powder time.
 However, for those willing to sacrifice a couple of runs for a hot meal, there are options.

 You have four lodges to choose from - Saddle Peak, Jim Bridger, the Deer Park Chalet, and the Alpine Cabin.
 Only the Jim Bridger Lodge offers anything more than the burgers, pizza, and soup-style menu available at ski area cafeterias across the country.
 Jimmy B’s restaurant is a cut above the cafeteria grub though, offering gourmet burgers, Philly cheesesteaks, and quesadillas, but Michelin star dining it is not.
-Après Ski at Bridger Bowl Similar to the dining, après may be a generous description of the post-pow drinking scene at Bridger.
-It’s less Negroni and more Natty Light.
-Not that there’s anything wrong with that.
-Once again Jimmy B’s is the place to B, along with the nearby Grizzly Ridge, both of them serving up an extensive beer list that’s long on Bozeman area microbrews.

 For even more variety head into Bozeman for some brewery hopping.
 With fewer than 60,000 residents, the town somehow manages to keep nine breweries in business - with a couple more likely popping up in the next year or two.
 Mountains Walking Brewery and MAP Brewery are two area favorites and they both have excellent food too.

-Is Bridger Bowl Family-Friendly?
+Bridger Bowl for Families

 As a community-minded ski hill, Bridger caters to families with children as much as it does to big mountain powder enthusiasts.
 The base area features 7 acres of protected, flat terrain accessible by two magic carpet lifts.
 Once the little ones build up enough confidence, the Sunnyside and Virginia City chairlifts can take them on several beginner runs to test their newfound skills.